thepoly/docs/Style Guide.md

 When referring to someone who graduated from RPI, indicate the year of their graduation by using a single closing quote and no commas, e.g. *Harry Styles ’60*.

 When referring to someone who is a current undergraduate student at RPI, use their anticipated graduation date.
 A May 2020 graduate is referred to exactly the same as a December 2020 graduate; use *’20* for both.
-Do not preface their name with their class name (freshman, sophomore, junior, or senior).
+Do not preface their name with their class name (first-year, sophomore, junior, or senior).
 For example: *Brookelyn Parslow ’20*.

 When referring to someone who is a current graduate or doctorate student at RPI, refer to them as a graduate or PhD student, respectively.
 If they graduated from RPI with some degree previously, indicate that as outlined above, e.g., *graduate student John F. Kennedy ’63*, or *PhD student Rosa Parks*.
 Note the lack of punctuation for “PhD”.

-When referring to someone who graduated more than 90 years ago (before 1930 as of 2020), indicate the class year by following the person’s name with “Class of XXXX” preceded and followed by commas, e.g. *Allen B. DuMont, Class of 1924,* is considered the father of modern TV.
+When referring to someone who graduated more than 90 years ago (before 1931 as of 2021), indicate the class year by following the person’s name with “Class of XXXX” preceded and followed by commas, e.g. *Allen B. DuMont, Class of 1924,* is considered the father of modern TV.

 When referring to someone who graduated with multiple degrees from Rensselaer, choose the date of their earliest degree.